ccomp/WANG_CSCI2270_FinalProject/README.md

 Description: For our final project we have decided to make poker (Jacks or better)

-How to Run: In order to run our program the user must double click on the executable file and open in terminal.
+How to Run: In order to run our program the user must compile the FinalProject.cpp and poker.cpp in C++11 (in terminal type g++ -std=c++11 FinalProject.cpp poker.cpp) Double click on the executable file (a.out) and open in terminal.
 Resize terminal window to largest size.

 Dependancies: None